 Yes.
 All these underlying investments can be held in an ISA or a SIPP and being tax-efficient is hugely important over the long term.

 Can I set up a regular investment and buy these portfolios monthly?

 As discussed above, each underlying constituent of the portfolios has to be bought separately at the moment, but we are hoping to launch a portfolio buy option shortly.

-In relation to buying each of the underlying investments, our account allows you to invest regularly for just £1 per investment.
+In relation to buying each of the underlying investments, our account allows you to invest regularly for free.
 This allows you to build up your investment portfolio in a simple, low-cost way to achieve your investment goals.
 It also ensures that you can balance your returns over the longer term, removing the worry of investing a lump sum.
 For more details please see our regular investing page

 Can I hold other investments in my account?

 Yes.
 Once you have an account with us you can choose to invest across a wide range of investment options including funds, investment trusts, ETFs, equities, including both the UK and a wide range of international markets, and bonds.
 We also offer a range of tools and filters to try and make it easy for you to decide what investment options suit you.

 What factors should I consider when looking at the ii Model Portfolios?